Frequently Asked Questions

 SHOULD YOU EAT SEAFOOD WHILE PREGNANT?

-The FDA and EPA agree seafood consumption is especially important for pregnant or nursing women because eating fish regularly helps with the growth and development of children’s brains and even helps boost IQ. (source) Babies from moms who ate seafood twice a week have a higher IQ by an average of 5.8 points. (source) Studies have shown women who do not eat seafood during pregnancy are twice as likely to experience depression. (source)
+“Women who are pregnant or breastfeeding to consume between 8 and 12 ounces of a variety of seafood per week, from choices that are lower in mercury,” says the Dietary Guidelines for Americans and the FDA/EPA guidance.
+The FDA and EPA agree seafood consumption is especially important for pregnant or nursing women because eating fish regularly helps with the growth and development of children’s brains and even helps boost IQ. (source) Babies from moms who ate seafood during pregnancy average have a higher IQ by an average of 7.7 points. (source) Studies have shown women who do not eat seafood during pregnancy are twice as likely to experience depression. (source)

 SHOULD I BE CONCERNED ABOUT MERCURY IN FISH?